linode/docs/docs/development/go/getting-started-with-go-packages/index.md

 }
 {{< /file >}}

-The first statement in the program declares a package name of `main` using the `package` keyword.
+The first statement declares the package `main` using the `package` keyword.

 Every Go source file must declare a package.
-This tells Go which package the Go source code file is part of.
-Any Go program that's intended to run on the command line declares package `main`.
-The `main` function that we define after declaring package `main` is where execution of the Go program begins.
+This tells Go which package the source code file is part of.
+Any Go app that's intended to run on the command line declares the package `main`.
+The `main` function that we define after declaring package `main` is where execution of the Go code begins.
 The `main` function takes no arguments and returns no values.

 Run the program: